Joint Conference: 31st ISTS , 26th ISSFD & 8th NSAT

 NSAT : Nano-Satellite Symposium

-The 30th International Symposium on Space Technology and Science (ISTS) will be held at Kobe Convention Center from July 4 (Sat) to 10 (Fri), 2015.
+The 31st International Symposium on Space Technology and Science (ISTS) will be held at Matsuyama Himegin Hall from June 3 (Sat) to 9 (Fri), 2017.
 The ISTS Organizing Committee and the Japan Society for Aeronautical and Space Sciences (JSASS) would like to invite individuals of all nations interested in space-related activities to participate in this event.

-We will wait for you with variety of programs, including plenary lectures, panel discussions, Control System Design Contest, Student Sessions, Exhibitions as well as social programs to help you feel and enjoy Kobe.
-We are also very glad to hold together the 34th IEPC (International Electric Propulsion Conference) and 6th Nano-satellite Symposium jointly with ISTS, which is expected to generate additional synergy effects.
+We will welcome you with a variety of programs, including plenary lectures, panel discussions, a Control System Design Contest, Student Sessions, Exhibitions as well as social programs to help you experience and enjoy Matsuyama.
+We are also very glad to hold the 26th International Symposium on Space Flight Dynamics and the 8th Nano-satellite Symposium jointly with ISTS, which is expected to generate additional synergies.

-We sincerely hope that all those participating in ISTS will truly enjoy their time in the attractive city that is Kobe.
+We sincerely hope that all those participating in ISTS will truly enjoy their time in the city of Matsuyama.

 Abstract Submission Instructions

-Submission of abstract for the Symposium will be accepted electronically through this web site.
+Submission of abstract for the Symposium will be accepted electronically through ISTS’s web site at address https://www.ists.or.jp/2017/.
 Each abstract must be written in English in One Page of PDF format including figures and file size is limited to be less than 1MB.
-Instruction of electronic submission is available on the web.
-The web site will be open for submittals of abstracts on September 5, 2014.
-For preparation of the abstract, you may use the template for paper, which will be available on ISTS’s web site in the near future.
+Instructions on electronic submissions are available on the web.
+The web site will be open for submittals of abstracts on September 5, 2016.
+For preparation of the abstract, you may use our template, which will be available on ISTS’s web site in the near future.
 For further information, please refer to the web site, which will be updated timely.

 Papers will be selected by the program committee according to: